benshimonz/V1/README.md

 Here are some examples:

-_**Q203:** Any phone owner by an entity encapsulated within 'The Beatles' since 1/1/2011 or since a later date_
+_**Q203:** Any phone owned by an entity encapsulated within 'The Beatles' - since 1/1/2011 or since a later date_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q203.png)

-_**Q204:** Any person who called at least 3 phones owned by an entity encapsulated within 'Japanese'_
+_**Q204:** Any phone than called at least 3 phones owned by an entity encapsulated within 'Japanese'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q204.png)

-_**Q205:** Any person with at least 3 'owns' relationships with entities encapsulated within 'Red Things'_
+_**Q205:** Any person who has at least 3 'owns' relationships with entities encapsulated within 'Red Things'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q205.png)

-_**Q206:** Any path with length ≤ 4 between an entity encapsulated within 'Japanese' and an entity encapsulated with 'The Beatles'_
+_**Q206:** Any path with length ≤ 4 between an entity encapsulated within 'Japanese' and an entity encapsulated within 'The Beatles'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q206.png)